 The Department is comprised of two programs from distinct yet related fields.
 Each program has the following distinct foci and needs:

 The program in Counseling provides professionals with theoretical frameworks and competencies that prepare them to provide counseling services.
 Within the Counseling Program, there are three degree programs.
-These are community counseling, school counseling, and college student development.
-The concentrations in community and school counseling integrate Illinois state requirements for licensure and certification and all concentrations meet national standards for professional practice.
-All programs are 72 credit hours and include a 100-hour practicum and two 300 credit hour internships.
-These clinical experiences are mandatory and for the school and community counseling concentrations are required by the state for certification and licensure.
+These are clinical mental health counseling, school counseling, and college student development.
+The concentrations in clinical mental health and school counseling integrate Illinois state requirements for licensure and all concentrations meet national standards for professional practice.
+School counseling and college student development programs are 72 credit hours and the clinical mental health program is 90 credit hours.
+All program include a 100-hour practicum and two 300 credit hour internships.
+These clinical experiences are mandatory and for the school and clinical mental health counseling concentrations are required by the state for licensure.
 A degree from this program gives rise to career opportunities such as school counseling in elementary, middle, and high schools; counseling in community agencies; counseling in higher education; career counseling through the lifespan; counseling in hospitals or institutional-care settings; group counseling; couples and family counseling; or counseling in private practice.
 All of the programs emphasize and are designed to foster leadership, advocacy, and social justice.

 Special Education Program

 The Special Education program currently offers three concentrations all leading to either an M.A or an M.Ed.
-The Special Education for Teachers program prepares currently certified teachers to work in special education and results in a LBS-I certificate (Type 10 K-12).
+The Special Education for Teachers program prepares currently licensed teachers to work in special education and results in a LBS1 license (K-12).
 Students in the Special Education for Teachers program may work in a variety of settings as special education teachers.
-Combining the disciplines of Learning Disabilities and Reading Education, the Reading and Learning Disabilities concentration leads to a Reading Specialist Certificate (Type 10 K-12) and prepares students to work as reading specialists within school as well as professionals in clinics or private practice.
-A third concentration, the Dual Certification in Elementary Education and Special Education, is for individuals with a Bachelors Degree in an area other than education.
-This pre-service program leads to both a Type 10 LBS-I and a Type 03 Elementary Education certificate.
-Graduates of the Dual Certification program may teach in either general or special education settings.
+Combining the disciplines of Learning Disabilities and Reading Education, the Reading and Learning Disabilities concentration leads to a Reading Specialist License (K-12) and prepares students to work as reading specialists within school as well as professionals in clinics or private practice.
+A third concentration, the Special and Elementary Education (Licensure) in Elementary Education and Special Education, is for individuals with a Bachelor's Degree in an area other than education.
+This pre-service program leads to both a LBS1 and an Elementary Education license.
+Graduates of the Special and Elementary Education (License) program may teach in either general or special education settings.